fsharp/fslang-design/RFCs/FS-1023-type-providers-generate-types-from-types.md

 # Implementation Notes

-The implementation of the FSharp.Compiler.Service "Symbols" API (Symbols.fs) contains much of the logic needed for this work.
+The implementation of the FSharp.Compiler.Service "Symbols" API in [Symbols.fs](https://github.com/fsharp/FSharp.Compiler.Service/blob/master/src/fsharp/vs/Symbols.fs) contains much of the logic needed for this work.

 # Drawbacks